RAFALAMAO/ORB_SLAM3_NOETIC/README.md

     * ./HelloPangolin

 # Install ORB_SLAM3
-I added ORB_SLAM2 version compatible with Ubuntu 20 and ORB_SLAM3, so, for install and use just follow official steps at: https://github.com/UZ-SLAMLab/ORB_SLAM3 (except clone official ORBSLAM3)
+I added ORB_SLAM3 version compatible with Ubuntu 20 and ORB_SLAM3, so, for install and use just follow official steps at: https://github.com/UZ-SLAMLab/ORB_SLAM3 (except clone official ORBSLAM3, or you can test it too)

 # Test:
 Here is a [video](https://www.youtube.com/watch?v=Q9igtfsPSs0&t=1s) testing it: